More potential jurors dismissed as Trump's hush money trial enters second day

 NEW YORK (AP) — More potential jurors were dismissed Tuesday from Donald’s Trump’s hush money case as lawyers worked for a second day to find a panel of New Yorkers to decide whether the Republican will become the first former president convicted of a crime.

-It's the first of Trump's four criminal cases to go to trial and may be the only one that could reach a verdict before voters decide in November whether the presumptive GOP presidential nominee should return to the White House.
+It's the first of Trump's four criminal cases to go to trial, and it may be the only one to reach a verdict before voters decide in November whether the presumptive GOP presidential nominee should return to the White House.

 The trial puts Trump's legal problems at the center of the closely contested race against President Joe Biden.
 Trump paints himself as the victim of a politically motivated justice system working to deprive him of another term.
 It also presents a major test for the criminal justice system because the allegations are being viewed through a partisan lens, and Trump’s attacks on prosecutors and the judge threaten to undermine the public’s faith in the courts.